gruntwork-io/docs/docs/2.0/docs/pipelines/concepts/hcl-config-language.md

 # Primer on HCL Terminology

-HCL is an extensible configuration language developed by HashiCorp.
-See [this](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) for the full specification.
+HCL is an extensible configuration language created by HashiCorp.
+For the full specification, see [this document](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md).

 Example:
 ```hcl